CZ-NIC/fred-docs/AdminManual/RegistryInitialization.rst

 There are two types of registrars:

-* a **common registrar** is an organization which provides domain administration to end-users and pays for access to the Registry, and
+* a **common registrar** is an organization which provides domain administration to end users and pays for access to the Registry, and
 * the **system registrar** which is used by the Registry to manage domains manually and to perform automated administration procedures.
+  This registrar has full permissions (he can change any object regardless of object's sponsoring registrar or its blocking of changes).

 Both types of registrars are prepared in the same way: